RoverTech-team/arm/README.md

 [﻿localhost:6080](http://localhost:6080)

 you should see a vnc viewer screen.
 Connect.

+the following commands are going to be executed inside the ubuntu gui from the vnc viewer on localhost:6080

 at the moment we have to initialize ros like this (work is in the process to remove this)